EMI: Operations

-Entertainment and Leisure
+Entertainment and leisure

-In 1964 EMI acquired Blackpool Tower from the Bickerstaffe family.
+In 1964, EMI acquired Blackpool Tower from the Bickerstaffe family.
 In 1967, they also took over the Winter Gardens complex in Blackpool.

 In 1967, EMI acquired the Grade Organisation, the UK's largest showbusiness talent agency, for £7.5 million.
 This also included the recently acquired Shipman and King chain of 32 cinemas in the Home Counties.

-Film, Theatre and Television
+Film, theatre and television

 EMI Films was created in 1969 following the acquisition of Associated British Picture Corporation (ABPC).
-At the time ABPC owned 270 ABC Cinemas; a half share in the ITV contractor Thames Television; Elstree Studios at Shenley Road, and had recently bought Anglo-Amalgamated, a film studio.
+At the time ABPC owned 270 ABC Cinemas; a half share (under the Associated British Corporation name) in the ITV contractor Thames Television; Elstree Studios at Shenley Road, and had recently bought Anglo-Amalgamated, a film studio.
 Bernard Delfont of the Grade Organisation became chairman and Chief Executive.
 In 1970, Delfont sold his own Bernard Delfont Organisation to EMI and the agencies were divested.
 He later became Chief Executive of EMI in 1979.

 Their flagship cinema was the ABC 1 and 2 Shaftesbury Avenue which was built at the old Saville Theatre in London.

 In 1974, the Film & Theatre Corporation was split into EMI Cinemas and EMI Leisure Enterprises.
 On formation, EMI Cinemas ran 272 cinemas in the UK, including those of ABC.

 Following EMI's merger with Thorn Electrical Industries in 1979, EMI's film division was renamed Thorn EMI Screen Entertainment.
 In April 1986, Thorn EMI sold its film production and distribution arm (Thorn EMI Screen Entertainment), home video (Thorn EMI Video), and cinema (ABC Cinemas) operations to businessman Alan Bond.
 Bond, in turn, sold it to The Cannon Group a week later.